What is Automated Software Testing?

 Why Should I Use Rapise for My Software Testing?

-Not only do you need a reliable test automation tool, you need a test automation tool that can be integrated fully into your development process and that be adapted to your changing needs:
+Not only do you need a reliable test automation tool, you need a test automation tool that can be integrated fully into your development process and adapted to your changing needs:

 Codeless / scriptless automated testing tool interface

 Rapise is the most powerful and flexible automated testing tool on the market.
-With support for testing desktop, web and mobile applications, Rapise can be used by testers, developers and business users to rapidly and easily create automated acceptance tests that integrate with your requirements and other project artifacts in SpiraTeam.
+With support for testing desktop, web, and mobile applications, it can be used by testers, developers, and business users to rapidly and easily create automated acceptance tests that integrate with your requirements and other project artifacts in SpiraTeam.

 Self-Healing Tests